Skip to Main Content

 • FHA mortgage insurance: FHA loans require a mortgage insurance premium to be paid at closing.
 The amount needed is 1.75% of the loan amount.

-• Private mortgage insurance (PMI) for conventional loan: Make less than a 20% down payment, and you’ll need to pay PMI.
+• Private mortgage insurance (PMI) for a conventional loan: Make less than a 20% down payment, and you’ll need to pay PMI.
 Each lender charges a different amount, but $30 to $70 for every $100,000 of the loan amount is a standard range.
 Many lenders require a month’s worth of PMI at closing.

 • USDA guarantee fee: Can be rolled into the loan or paid at closing and is essentially mortgage insurance for USDA loans.
 This amount is 1% of the loan amount.